LaminoidStudio/SprintTrace/README.md

 As a user you can place the plugins in any folder and define the define the active plugin via 'Tools -> Define plugin'.
-Depending on the plugin type (e.g. plugin to export to KiCAD, plugin to vectorizing bitmaps, ...) you now want to make an optional selection of certain elements that you want to edit (without selection all elements will be sent to the selection all elements will be passed to the plugin).
+Depending on the plugin type (e.g. plugin to export to KiCAD, plugin to vectorizing bitmaps, ...) you now want to make an optional selection of elements that you want to edit (without selection all elements will be passed to the plugin).
 The plugin can now either process the elements directly or display a GUI, where further settings can be made (select image to be vectorized, output select image to vectorize, select output file, scale factor,